shyamkumaryadav/pythonide/README.md

 	---

-This file will run you through the work I have done( the work is neither optimized nor is it complete(Find and replace is missing and many more))
-MainWindow.py -----> Main Entry Point of the IDE
+This file will run you through the work I have done( the work is neither optimized nor is it complete(Find and replace is missing and many more)) start.sh/start.bat -----> Shell script to start the program MainWindow.py -----> Main Entry Point of the IDE
 Dialogs.py -----> Base Dialogs( Message, Warning and Question)
 SaveLoad.py -----> Save and Open Dialogs